flavioguzman/drug-guides/Fluoxetine.md

 			* Administer doses above 20 mg/day once daily in the morning or twice daily (i.e., morning and noon).
 		* Maximum dose: 80 mg/day.
 * Pediatric (children and adolescents):
-	*  Fluoxetine is the recommended first-line medication for depression in children and adolescents. [^NICE Depression children and adolescents]
+	*  Fluoxetine is the recommended first-line medication for depression in children and adolescents. [^NICE-Depression-children-adolescents]
 	* Initiate 10 or 20 mg/day.
 	* After 1 week at 10 mg/day, increase the dose to 20 mg/day.
 		* However, due to higher plasma levels in lower-weight children, the starting and target dose in this group may be 10 mg/day.